public-assembly/assemble-package/examples/nextjs/README.md

 - rainbowkit to handle wallet connection
 - tailwind css for basic styling / css integration
 - swr for fetch utils / caching
+- @zoralabs/nft-hooks for reading nft data
+- @zoralabs/zdk for querying the zora api